deanrobertcook/Conversational-Flow/data/dean.md

 * Oh! no, cappuccino!
 Sorry I thought you were asking if I was American.
 Sometimes I don't understand everything in ...
 * Oh, no - so you're Australian, how long have you been here for - 3 years.
 * What's your name? ... - it's a pleasure to meet you.

+### 20.12.17
+* How many more days is the training course running for? - Just until tomorrow.
+* How's everything going here?
+Did you have any problems today?
+* Pretty good for my first attempt, don't you think?
+* I hope it's for tomorrow? - Should I bring one [tomorrow]? - Why not?
+* Are you watching something? - No, I was just listening to a podcast

+### 21.12.17
+* I just loved how our new CEO made jokes about his ex-wife
+  * No, they were about his current wife, and I didn't find them very funny.
+  * Really?
+No, they can't have been?
+Who would make jokes like that about the person they're married to?
+  * My parents got divorced over 10 years ago, and they behave like absolute children to each other.
+  * I guess I just assumed anyone who makes jokes like that about someone can't be married to them.
+* The trains aren't running anymore and I have to be at work at 7:30!
+  * I'm sure you can stay at either Mascha's, or you can stay at mine.
+We live only about 30 minutes away by foot.
+  * Okay, I'll stay at yours, but I'm sleeping on the couch! - you have a couch, don't you?
+  * I actually have a whole guest bed for you.
+* You'll have to excuse my apartment, it's a little bit untidy - See!
+Look at all this rubbish in the hallway.
+* You really need something for your walls - they're so white!
+* Do you also have an iPhone charger at your place?
+  * I do - oh, crap, wait - I left it in my bag in the office.
+  * That's okay, are you able to set an alarm for me?
+  * Yeah, sure.
+I'll set an alarm and get you up when it goes off.
+  * Hmm, actually, I don't trust you.
+Can have just borrow your phone?
+When it goes off, I can come and give it to you, then you can sleep in.
+* I also have an electronic toothbrush head for you.
+  * Oh, thanks, but aren't they really expensive? - Oh, don't worry about it.
+  * I just left the toothbrush head here next to the toothbrush for you.
+  * Do you use an electric toothbrush at home as well? - of course!
+* You do you also have the morning toothpaste?
+Did you know this one is just for evenings?
+It's less powerful.
+  * No, I didn't!
+I think I know what you're talking about though.
+I think I've seen it at the shops.
+* Morning!
+Just wanted to check that you're awake. - Yeah, I am, I'm just resting a little.
+  * Be careful you don't fall back asleep - I won't!
+  * Can I have my phone back?
+I'm going back to bed and need the alarm in an hour and a half.
+* Oh my god - I just realised I don't have a lighter.
+I'll be right back.

+### 22.12.17
+* Are you alright? - Oh fuck.. just woke up...
+I'll be at work in an hour.
+* I did that thing where I dreamt about my alarm clock going off.
+I somehow turned if off without remembering, and woke up 2 hours later.
+* Thanks for letting me stay at yours last night - Of course, no problem!
+Did you get to work on time?
+* Is there something wrong with the backup server today?
+My test app isn't working.
+* I love this camembert cheese! - really, I hate it - What?!, what is wrong with you? :P
+* I totally slept in...
+Feeling pretty good now though.
+* (Jokingly:) Can we have one day where you don't make fun of me? - Sorry, my default is just to give everyone a hard time.
+* I may have actually influenced Alex's decision to stay at yours last night - yeah? how so?
+* We spoke in the bathroom briefly.
+I just asked her why she's so afraid.
+Dean's a nice guy: he stays at my place all the time!
+* Merry Christmas! - (joking:) I'm not a Christian, I don't know what Christmas is.